databrary/policies/agreement-annex-III.md

 have human subjects and/or animal research training appropriate for the Institution and remain in good standing with the Institution.

-### Affiliate access to an Authorized Investigator\'s data
+### Affiliate access to an Authorized Investigator's data

-Authorized Investigators determine which of the Authorized Investigator\'s datasets an Affiliate has access to.
-Authorized Investigators can set each Affiliate\'s access to one of the following
+Authorized Investigators determine which of the Authorized Investigator's datasets an Affiliate has access to.
+Authorized Investigators can set each Affiliate's access to one of the following
 levels:

--   *No access*: Affiliate cannot access any of the Authorized Investigator\'s data.
+-   *No access*: Affiliate cannot access any of the Authorized Investigator's data.
 This is the default.
--   *Read-only access*: Affiliate has view access to all of the Authorized Investigator\'s data.
+-   *Read-only access*: Affiliate has view access to all of the Authorized Investigator's data.
 (The affiliate may view and download videos and other identifying information, including data that is not released for sharing.)
--   *Read/Write Access*: Affiliate can access and edit all of the Authorized Investigator\'s.
+-   *Read/Write Access*: Affiliate can access and edit all of the Authorized Investigator's.
 (The affiliate may view, download, add, change, and remove data as the Authorized Investigator without restriction.)
--   *Manager*: Affiliate can access and change permissions on all of the Authorized Investigator\'s data.
-(The Affiliate may additionally change the access controls and sharing levels of the Authorized Investigator\'s data.
+-   *Manager*: Affiliate can access and change permissions on all of the Authorized Investigator's data.
+(The Affiliate may additionally change the access controls and sharing levels of the Authorized Investigator's data.
 Manager-level permission should be granted with utmost care.)

-These levels are analogous to granting an Affiliate different levels of access to the Authorized Investigator\'s laboratory data server.
+These levels are analogous to granting an Affiliate different levels of access to the Authorized Investigator's laboratory data server.
 Accordingly, the Investigator must trust Affiliates granted this access and supervise and manage Affiliates granted these privileges.
-The Authorized Investigator must assign an expiration date to each Affiliate\'s access.
+The Authorized Investigator must assign an expiration date to each Affiliate's access.

 ### Affiliate access to Databrary

 Affiliates can only gain access to data on Databrary that has been shared by *other* Authorized Investigators if specifically granted that access by their supervising Authorized Investigator.
-The Authorized Investigator must assign an expiration date to each Affiliate\'s access.
+The Authorized Investigator must assign an expiration date to each Affiliate's access.

 Many Authorized Investigators grant Affiliates access only to datasets the Authorized Investigator controls, not to other datasets shared on